 Linear Algebra.
 Solving systems of linear equations by row reducing augmented matrix.
 Completely reduced matrices.
 Addition and multiplication of matrices.
 Multiplication by a scalar.
 Matrix algebra, identity matrix, inverse matrices.
 Solving linear equations using inverse matrices.
 Elementary matrices, finding inverses by row reduction.
 Expressing a non singular matrix and its inverse as products of elementary matrices.
 Determinants: expanding by the top row.
 Rules for evaluating determinants.
 Effect of elementary row operations.
 Determinant of: a product of two square matrices; the inverse of a matrix; scalar product of a matrix.
 Eigenvectors, eigenvalues.
+Linear transformations.
+Basis, dimension, rank theorem.
+Markov chains.
 The Leslie population model.